feathers-plus/docs/source/v1/feathers-vuex/common-patterns.md

 repo: feathers-vuex
 ---

+## Use the <feathers-vuex-data> component

+Using the new `<feathers-vuex-data>` component provides concise access to the best features of `feathers-vuex`, including live queries, reactive lists, custom pagination tracking per component, and fall-through cacheing of local data in the Vuex store.
+Check out the [Renderless Data Component](./component.html) docs for more details.

 ## Reactive Lists with Live Queries
 Using Live Queries will greatly simplify app development.
 The `find` getter enables this feature.
 Here's how you might setup a component to take advantage of them.
 For the below example, let's create two live-query lists using two getters.